 No. We accept students with all levels of experience.

-Yes.
+Yes, however, we require a Consent Form signed by a parent or legal guardian.
 Although you must be at least 18 years of age to possess a firearm, those younger may apply for a Minor's Permit to use a firearm while under supervision.
 Completion of the CFSC is required to apply for the Minor's Permit.
 Those under 18 are not eligible to take the CRFSC exam, but may take the course for educational purposes.

 Yes.
 There are no restrictions on who can take the course.